-Collaboration between NOAA’s National Severe Storms Laboratory, NOAA’s National Weather Service Forecast Office in Norman, and the WSR-88D Radar Operations Center dates back to the 1980s.
+Collaboration between the NOAA National Severe Storms Laboratory, the NOAA National Weather Service Norman Forecast Office, and the Radar Operations Center dates back to the 1980s.
 The partnership played a central role in data collection and forecasting for multiple field programs in the late ’80s and early ’90s.
 The well-established culture of cooperation has allowed scientists and forecasters to work together, developing new applications from operational data sets and transferring new technologies from research into forecast operations.

-After the Storm Prediction Center moved its operations to the NSSL facility in 1997, the mutual interests of forecasters from the SPC, researchers from NSSL, and collocated joint research partners from the Cooperative Institute for Mesoscale Meteorological Studies (CIMMS) inspired the formation of the current NOAA Hazardous Weather Testbed.
-Through the years, HWT activities have ranged from daily map discussions involving imminent severe weather to loosely-related research projects involving 2–3 collaborators to periodic intensive collaborations.
+After the NOAA NWS Storm Prediction Center moved its operations to the NSSL facility in Norman, Oklahoma, in 1997, the mutual interests of SPC forecasters, NSSL researchers, and collocated joint research partners from the Cooperative Institute for Severe and High-Impact Weather Research and Operations (CIWRO, formally known as CIMMS) inspired the formation of the current NOAA Hazardous Weather Testbed.
+Through the years, HWT activities have ranged from daily map discussions involving imminent severe weather to loosely-related research projects involving two to three collaborators to periodic intensive collaborations.

 1984–1985: The Preliminary Regional Experiment for Storm-Central (PRE-STORM) takes place.
-This exchange of ideas, support of field operations, and real-time data collection is paramount to the success of future collaborative programs.
+This exchange of ideas, support of field operations, and real-time data collection are paramount to the success of future collaborative programs.

-1988–1989: Mesoscale Applications Project (MAP) and STORMTIPE introduce forecasters to high-resolution mesoscale and storm-scale prediction models.
+1988–1989: The Mesoscale Applications Project (MAP) and STORMTIPE introduce forecasters to high-resolution mesoscale and storm-scale prediction models.

-Early ’90s: Inspired by these early successes, NOAA creates a collaborative research and forecast facility in Norman, adjacent to the operational forecast floor in the Norman NWSFO.
-The facility is supported and staffed by NSSL, the Norman NWSFO and the WSR-88D Radar Operations Center.
+Early ’90s: Inspired by these early successes, NOAA creates a collaborative research and forecast facility in Norman, adjacent to the operational forecast floor in the Norman NWS Forecast Office.
+The facility is supported and staffed by NSSL, the Norman NWS Forecast Office and the Radar Operations Center.

-1994–1995: SPC provides forecast support for the Verification of the Origins of Rotation in Tornadoes Experiment.
+1994–1995: The NOAA NWS Storm Prediction Center (SPC) provides forecast support for the Verification of the Origins of Rotation in Tornadoes Experiment (VORTEX).
 The forecasters are able to explore new data analysis software, use experimental numerical model output in the forecast process, and discuss the daily operational forecasts with leading scientists in an informal setting.
 This is the first experience of its kind for most SPC forecasters.

-1997: Desire for more participation in the scientific process helped spur the Storm Prediction Center’s move from Kansas City, MO to the National Severe Storms Laboratory (NSSL) facility in Norman, OK.
-NSSL facilities are modified to accommodate the SPC relocation, and now include an operational forecasting testbed area that mirrored SPC operations with forecasting equipment, data feed and physical environment.
+1997: Desire for more participation in the scientific process helped spur the SPC’s move from Kansas City, Missouri, to the NOAA National Severe Storms Laboratory (NSSL) facility in Norman, Oklahoma.
+NSSL facilities are modified to accommodate the SPC relocation, and now include an operational forecasting testbed area that mirrors SPC operations with forecasting equipment, data feed, and physical environment.
 There is enough workspace for up to five meteorologists during operations or 15-20 people in map discussions and/or briefings.

-2000: NSSL, CIMMS and SPC organizers develop a program inspired by the mutual scientific and strategic interests of participants.
-Each part of the program had a local “sponsor,” a scientist or forecaster who develops or promotes one of the tools and helps design evaluation procedures used during the program.
-Forecasters and numerical modelers are rewarded by the interaction; participating forecasters improve their skill at interpreting model output, and modelers develop new insights into the ways models are being used at the SPC.
+2000: NSSL, CIWRO (formerly CIMMS), and SPC organizers develop a program inspired by the mutual scientific and strategic interests of participants.
+Each part of the program had a local “sponsor” — a scientist or forecaster who develops or promotes one of the tools and helps design evaluation procedures used during the program.
+Forecasters and numerical modelers are rewarded by the interaction — participating forecasters improve their skills at interpreting model output and modelers develop new insights into the ways weather models are being used at the SPC.

 2001: Organizers plan more focused activities and make experimental forecast products a part of daily activities.
 These products are a main attraction for operational forecasters and help produce tangible benefits for the SPC in their quest to optimize the lead-time for severe weather watches.